franciscovmacieira/easytime/docs/contributing.md

 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.

-### Fix Bugs

-Look through the GitHub issues for bugs.
-Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

-### Implement Features

-Look through the GitHub issues for features.
-Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 ### Write Documentation

 You can never have enough documentation!
-Please feel free to contribute to any part of the documentation, such as the official docs, docstrings, or even on the web in blog posts, articles, and such.
+Please feel free to contribute to any part of the documentation, such as the official website or the GitHub repository.

 ### Submit Feedback